Dziksonn/qbr-clothing/README.md

 ## Change language (default is Polish)

-To choose language PL or EN you just change it in `"./html/src/translation.js"` and compile (step 5), if you want add your own language:
+To choose language PL or EN you can download release, or change it in `"./html/src/translation.js"` and compile (step 5).
+Maybe you want add your own language then follow these steps:
 1. just copy one of previously created (XX_clothes, XX_menu)
 2. change XX to your country code
 3. translate variables on right side